reddio-com/doc/docs/index.md

 layout: home

 hero:
-    name: Reddio
-    text: The Layer 2 and APIs for Developers
+    name: The Layer 2 and APIs by Developers for Developers
     tagline: Easy-to-use, massive scalability and 0 gas fee.
 Integrate Layer 2 into your application and beyond.
     actions:
         - theme: brand